anabelena/Ecommerce-G15/README.md

 # ECOMMERCE-G15

-An e-commerce html mockup developed for a Fullstack bootcamp project.
+An html mockup developed for a Fullstack bootcamp project.

 ## Tools & Frameworks